tschaban/OneMeter/README.md

 # Purpose
--  electricity usage data from cloud.onemeter.com and upload the data to InfluxDB data in regular frequency.
+-  download of electricity usage data from cloud.onemeter.com and upload the data to InfluxDB data in regular frequency.
 - Designed for openHAB (while this is not a blocker to use it with InfluxDB and Grafana only or with some adjustments with Domoticz
 ,HomeAssistant, etc)
 - Storage: InfluxDB 2